afborchert/fmt-scan/README.md

 suppress this feature.
 Example: `"(?:fred)*"` scans arbitrary sequences of "fred" strings without capturing them.

-Following example shows how an input lines can be read from the stream _in_ without capturing the line terminator:
+Following example shows how input lines can be read from the stream _in_ without capturing the line terminator:

 ```C++